Pierre CremieuxPresident, Boston

 Supporting George Foster

-Eric KormanVice President, San Francisco
+Eric KormanVice President (now Principal), San Francisco

 When I attended the Best Buy trial in San Francisco, it was interesting to watch the media observe the various experts testify.
 During the trial, I had the opportunity to work closely with counsel to assist in developing the outline they would use when cross-examining opposing experts, and then see the actual cross-examination and the impressions it made on the jury and media the very next day.
 It was one of the most rewarding experiences of my professional career.
 As a San Francisco local, I introduced case team members who came in from Boston to local establishments, particularly the best places to get coffee before court.